ABC (band): Chart success continues with Alphabet City: 1986–1988

-Up, greatest hits album Absolutely and Abracadabra: 1989–1992
+Up, Absolutely and Abracadabra: 1989–1992

 In 1989, the duo issued Up, their fifth and final PolyGram studio album.
 This time experimenting with house music, ABC scored a minor UK hit with the single "One Better World".
 A second single, "The Real Thing", and the album itself were less successful.
 During this period, the duo worked on a couple of outside productions aimed at the house music scene.
-One was Paul Rutherford's (Frankie Goes to Hollywood) solo album and first single release; the other was for Lizzie Tear on the duo's own Neutron label.
+One was Paul Rutherford of Frankie Goes to Hollywood's debut and sole solo studio album, Oh World, and first single release; the other was for Lizzie Tear on the duo's own Neutron label.

-In 1990, the band released a greatest hits compilation album, Absolutely.
-This covered all of ABC's albums up until 1990 and featured most of their singles.
+In April 1990, the duo released a greatest hits compilation album, Absolutely.
+This covered all of ABC's studio albums up until 1990 and featured most of their singles.
 The compilation made the UK Top 10.
-A video package featuring promos was also released.
+A video package featuring their music videos was also released.
 One new song, "The Look of Love '90", was released to promote the package.

-The duo moved to the EMI label (and MCA in North America), where they recorded the 1991 album Abracadabra.
-Two singles, "Love Conquers All" and "Say It", narrowly missed the UK Top 40, though a remix of the latter by the Italian production team Black Box appeared on the US dance chart.
+The duo moved to the EMI label (and MCA in North America), where they recorded their sixth studio album Abracadabra (1991).
+Two singles, "Love Conquers All" and "Say It", narrowly missed the UK Top 40, though a remix of the latter by the Italian house music group Black Box appeared on the US Hot Dance Club Play at No. 3.
+This would be the final ABC studio album to feature founding member Mark White, who departed the duo in 1992.

-Martin Fry also collaborated with M People in 1991 on their first album, Northern Soul, recording vocals for the song "Life".
+Martin Fry also collaborated with the dance band M People in 1991 on their debut studio album, Northern Soul, recording vocals for the song "Life".
 However, when the album was re-released in 1992, and again in 1995, this track was omitted.